ssfsx17/ffpnp/Jobs/README.md

 ## Job Index

-Jobs in a higher PR are not necessarily better than ones in a lower PR.
-PRs are only a descriptor of the length of the requirements chain.
-In many cases, a job in a lower PR could require more JP to unlock than a job in a higher PR.
+Jobs in a higher JCT (Job Complexity Tier) are not necessarily better than ones in a lower JCT.
+JCTs are only a descriptor of the length of the requirements chain.
+In many cases, a job in a lower JCT could require more JP to unlock than a job in a higher JCT.

+Civilian jobs exist in order to help with skill checks for things that would be obvious to normal people.
+The GM may also rule that achieving Job Level 10 or 20 with civilian jobs can reduce the prices of specific things by 10% to 20%, by spending multiple days to craft the items.
+For example, mastering the Blacksmith job (Job Level 20) could result in metal weapons being 20% cheaper after a week of work.
+Mastering the Gemcutter job could result in Globes 2H being 20% cheaper after a week of work.
+Multiple jobs could stack together to make a production chain.

 Examples of Civilian Jobs (no noteworthy abilities):

+- Aesthetician
+- Airship Flight Attendant
+- Architect
 - Armorer
 - Blacksmith
+- Bookbinder
 - Botanist
+- Butler
 - Carpenter
+- Charcoal Burner
 - Culinarian
 - Farmer
 - Fisher
+- Gemcutter
+- Glassblower
 - Goldsmith
+- Hairstylist
+- Lamp Lighter
 - Leatherworker
 - Lumberjack
+- Maid
 - Miner
+- Numismatist
+- Paperpresser
 - Rancher
 - Sailor
+- Tailor
+- Train Conductor
 - Weaver

 Base Jobs: